vitamin-c-vs-niacinamide-which-is-best-for-skin

 A few years back, a client shared how she stood frozen in front of a shelf of serums—one boasting the brightening power of vitamin C, the other promising niacinamide’s calming touch.
 Her question was simple yet familiar: which one would truly change her skin?
 That moment sparked my own deep dive into the science behind these two ingredients.

-In this guide, we’ll explore how each works, their other perks (like collagen support or barrier repair), and how to use them effectively in your routine.
+In this guide, we’ll explore how each works, their additional benefits (such as collagen support or barrier repair), and how to use them effectively in your routine.

 Let’s break down their science-backed advantages.